pattern

 infection de la gorge, angine

-Ex: To prevent throat infection, it 's important to practice good hygiene , such as washing hands regularly and avoiding close contact with sick individuals .
+Ex: To prevent a throat infection, it 's important to practice good hygiene , such as washing hands regularly and avoiding close contact with sick individuals .

 sprain